-That is why a Spare the Air Alert or Winter Spare the Air Alert is called for the whole Bay Area when air quality is forecast to be unhealthy in any one of the five reporting zones: Northern Zone, Coast and Central Bay, Eastern Zone, South Central Bay, and Santa Clara Valley.
+That is why a Spare the Air Alert is called for the entire Bay Area when air quality is forecast to be unhealthy in any one of the five reporting zones: North Counties, Coast and Central Bay, Eastern Zone, South Central Bay, and Santa Clara Valley.

-Reporting zones are different from county lines.
-They are defined by air current patterns and geographic features that lead to shared air quality within certain areas.
+Reporting zones are different from county lines: they are defined by air current patterns and geographic features that lead to shared air quality within certain areas.

-A Spare the Air Alert or Winter Spare the Air Alert is called when air quality is forecast to be unhealthy in any one of the reporting zones.
-An alert may span over several days if air quality is expected to remain unhealthy.
+A Spare the Air Alert is called when air quality is forecast to be unhealthy, or above 100 in the AQI, in any one of the reporting zones.
+An alert may span over two days if air quality is expected to remain unhealthy for prolonged periods.

 The daily forecast is available by signing up for email AirAlerts or calling the Air District’s 24-hour, toll-free information line (1-800-HELP AIR).